MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 ## Step 1 - Create a bot using the Azure Bot Service

-To create a bot using the Azure Bot Service, first open the [Microsoft Azure Portal](https://ms.portal.azure.com), log in with your Microsoft account, and then click `New`.
+To create a bot using the Azure Bot Service, first open the [Microsoft Azure Portal](https://ms.portal.azure.com) and log in with your Microsoft account.

+1. Click on `Create a resource`.

-In the Azure Marketplace pane, click `AI + Cognitive Services`, and then `Web App Bot`.
+1. In the Azure Marketplace pane, click `AI + Machine Learning`.
+1. Click on `Web App Bot` in the `Featured` column.

 ![Azure Marketplace](../media/images/mva22_azure_marketplace.png)